asen/smg/README.md

     Check logs/nohup.out for startup errors and logs/application.log for SMG/config issues.

-    There is also a ./stop-smg.sh script.
+    There is also a ./stop-smg.sh script which can be used ti gracefully stop SMG.

 * Point your browser to localhost:9000 (localhost:9000/assets/docs/index.html
 for documentation, replace localhost with the host where SMG was